biareiam/moviequiz/README.md

     ![rules](https://user-images.githubusercontent.com/65717229/136567637-7b197c48-1f53-42e6-8503-88221af1b305.PNG)

-2. As a User, I want to easily understand how to start the trivia.
+2. As a User, I want to easily understand how to start the quiz.
     - Once the site is loaded, a "Start" button is presented to the user.

     ![start](https://user-images.githubusercontent.com/65717229/136567780-11777301-9f51-42a1-97ee-0bd5248e7917.PNG)